imad-npm/KMP-String-Search-in-C/README.md

 without rechecking characters after mismatches.
 The result is a fast, linear-time search (O(n)), compared to the naive quadratic approach (O(n×m)).

+Sure — here’s a **shorter, more formal** “Motivation” section that focuses precisely on the *genius insight* of KMP 👇

+---

+##  Motivation — The Genius Behind KMP

+In the **naive string search**, every mismatch forces the algorithm to restart the comparison from the next text position, even if part of the pattern was already matched.
+This repeated rescanning leads to wasted work and a time complexity of O(n×m).

+The **genius of KMP** lies in realizing that when a mismatch occurs, the pattern itself often contains the clue to where the next comparison should begin.
+If a **prefix** of the pattern matches a **suffix** of the portion already matched, KMP aligns them directly—allowing the search to “grow from within” the pattern rather than restart from scratch.

+This self-overlap reuse, encoded in the **LPS array**, enables KMP to skip redundant checks and ensures the text index never moves backward, achieving true **linear-time matching**.